 It’s April Fool’s day, and the first warm weekend of 2017.
-Pastel-coloured blossom descends delicately to the pavement outside my window.
+Pastel-coloured blossom floats to the pavement outside my window.
 This, I decide, would be a good day to visit a vineyard

-I stick a virtual pin into a virtual map of Sussex, and the name Bolney Estate leaps from the screen.
-I remember trying Bolney’s Lychgate Red while sampling English wines at the Brighton restaurant Isaac At.
+I stick a virtual pin in a virtual map of Sussex, and the name Bolney Estate leaps out.
+I remember trying Bolney’s Lychgate Red at the Brighton restaurant Isaac At.
 It was one of my favourites.
 That’s that decided then.

-It’s lunchtime when I arrive, so the first stop is the café.
-There’s a balcony overlooking the vineyard.
-The view’s fantastic, but I decide it’s about two degrees too chilly for that, so I settle by a sunny window instead.
-The menu has an Anglo/French feel; beef brisket cottage pie rubbing shoulders with sourdough croque monsieurs.
-It’s a light salmon salad and a glass of Lychgate white for me, and it hits the spot.
+It’s lunchtime when I arrive, so it’s straight to the café.
+There’s a balcony overlooking the vineyard, but it’s about two degrees too cold for that, so I settle by a sunny window.
+The menu has an Anglo/French feel: beef brisket cottage pie; sourdough croque monsieurs.
+I go for a light salmon salad and a glass of Lychgate white.
+Wise move.

 Fortified by fish, I’m off for a nose around the shop.
 And that’s where I get chatting to Rebecca.
-She’s working on the till, but she’s no mere sales assistant; it turns out she’s a human wine encyclopaedia.
+She’s working on the till, but she’s not just a sales assistant; it turns out she’s a human wine encyclopaedia.
 “I could talk about Bolney Estate all day,” she says.
-And I soon realise she’s not joking.
+She’s not joking.

-Even though she hasn’t been working there long, she knows all about the vineyard’s history.
+Even though she’s not been there long, she knows all about the vineyard’s history.

 “It started in the early 1970s, when the owners realised German varietals would probably do well in England.
 We started off planting varieties like Müller-Thurgau, Reichensteiner and Schönberg, which make nice, easy, light wines.
 Now, we produce about 150,000 bottles a year, but we’re expanding.
 We’ve bought some new plots, and we intend to double our production in the next ten years or so.”